Idyllic beach with crystal clear turquoise blue water and dramatic cliffs near Split, Dalmatia, Croatia

 Off-season (lower prices)

-Split, Croatia is a Warm destination perfect for beach and history.
+Split, Croatia is a destination with a warm climate, perfect for Diocletian's Palace and Adriatic beaches.
 The best time to visit is May, Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $80/day, while mid-range trips average $189/day.
+Budget travel costs around $87/day, while mid-range trips average $206/day.
 EU citizens need only ID.

 /day